icinganalysis/icinganalysis.github.io/content/basics/introducing the basics.md

 I do plan to curate the links for a while.

-You may find an archived version of icinganalysis.com at [web.archive.org](https://web.archive.org/web/20240111025250/https://icinganalysis.com/).
+You may find an archived version of icinganalysis.com at [web.archive.org](https://web.archive.org/web/20240111025250/https://icinganalysis.com/)
+(it even saves externally linked pages!).

 ### Aircraft icing training classes available